Become a better photographer and stop using your camera's "Auto" mode in 1 evening.

 What's the class schedule?

-This is a 3 hour class held most Saturdays and Sundays from 10am-1pm, and some weeknights from 6:00pm-9:00pm.
+This is a 3 hour class held most Saturdays and Sundays from 10am-1pm or 3pm-6pm.
+It's also offered on some weeknights (typically Wednesdays) from 7pm-10pm.
 The dates are scheduled approximately 1 month in advance, and more dates are added every few weeks.

 What's the format of this class?

-It's a group class held in an indoor classroom setting in groups of around 20 students.
+It's a group class held in an indoor classroom setting in groups of 20-25 students.

 I already have some photography experience from high school, or just from playing with my camera.
 Will this class be useful for me?